 HE link adaptation

-If the Control ID subfield is 2, the Control Information subfield contains information related to the HE link adaptation procedure (see 9.31.4 (Link adaptation using the HE variant HT Control field)).The format of the Control Information subfield is defined in Figure 9-15e (Control Information subfield format when Control ID subfield is 2).
+If the Control ID subfield is 2, the Control Information subfield contains information related to the HE link adaptation procedure (see 27.13 (Link adaptation using the HE variant HT Control field))(#5335, 7888).
+The format of the subfield is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 2). (#4740)